Cat on a Hot Tin Roof (1984 film): Awards and nominations

-Both Stanley and Fuller were nominated for the Emmy Award for Outstanding Supporting Actress in a Miniseries or Special, and Stanley went on to win.
+Both Stanley and Fuller were nominated for Emmy Awards for Outstanding Supporting Actress in a Miniseries, and Stanley went on to win.
 It was a re-union of sorts for Stanley and Lange, who received Oscar nominations for playing mother and daughter in 1982's Frances.
 The film was also nominated for the Primetime Emmy Award for Outstanding Lighting Design / Lighting Direction for a Variety Special.

 The film was also nominated for five CableACE Awards, specifically, Actor in a Theatrical or Dramatic Special (Rip Torn), Art Direction on Video Tape (John Retsek, David Jenkins, Showtime Networks), Theatrical Special (Lou LaMonte, Phylis Geller, Showtime Networks), Writing a Theatrical or Dramatic Special (Tennessee Williams, Showtime Networks), and Lighting Direction on Video Tape (Danny Franks, Ken Dettling, Showtime Networks).

+Critical reception

+The New York Times wrote, "Once again, Tennessee Williams's Cat on a Hot Tin Roof is being decked out in a promising production and, once again, the play itself flounders."